protickr/git-notebook/readme.md

 > `$ git bisect visualize`
 > where am I at, at this moment while bisecting

-> In this point we will need a testing script that will check the existence of files and such
+> In this point we will need a testing script that will check the existence of files and such.
 > the testing script should output 0 if intended functionality is working properly or 1 if not.
 > _Also, the script should not be source-controlled i.e., not tracked by Git._